Esarhaddon: Conquest of Egypt and substitute kings

 Whatever omen Esarhaddon was fearing, he survived 671 and would perform the ritual twice during the two years that followed, which left him unable to fulfill his duties as the Assyrian king for a total of almost a year.
 During this time, most of the civil administration of his empire was overseen by his crown princes and the army in Egypt was likely commanded by his chief eunuch, Ashur-nasir.
 The Assyrian army defeated the Egyptians in two additional battles and successfully seized and plundered the Egyptian capital of Memphis.'
 The Assyrian army was also forced to fight some of their vassals in the Levant, such as Baal of Tyre, who had allied with the Egyptians against Esarhaddon.'

 Although the Pharaoh Taharqa had escaped, Esarhaddon captured the Pharaoh's family, including his son and wife, and most of the royal court, which were sent back to Assyria as hostages.
 Governors loyal to the Assyrian king were placed in charge of the conquered territories.
 In his victory stele, erected to commemorate the defeat of Egypt, Esarhaddon is depicted in a majestic pose with a war mace in his hand and a vassal king kneeling before him.
 Also present is the son of the defeated pharaoh, kneeling and with a rope around his neck.'
 The conquest resulted in the relocation of a large number of Egyptians to the Assyrian heartland.'
 In an excerpt from the text inscribed on his victory stele, Esarhaddon describes the conquest with the following words:

-I slew multitudes of his [e.g. Taharqa's] men and I smote him five times with the point of my javelin, with wounds from which there were no recovery.
+I slew multitudes of his [e.g. Taharqa's] men and I smote him five times with the point of my javelin, with wounds from which there was no recovery.
 Memphis, his royal city, in half a day, with mines, tunnels, assaults, I besieged, I captured, I destroyed, I devastated, I burned with fire.
 His queen, his harem, Ushanahuru, his heir, and the rest of his sons and daughters, his property and his goods, his horses, his cattle, his sheep, in countless numbers, I carried off to Assyria.
-The root of Kush I tore up out of Egypt and not one therein escaped to submit to me.
-Over all of Egypt I appointed anew kings, viceroys, governors, commandants, overseers and scribes.
+The root of Kush I tore up out of Egypt, and not one therein escaped to submit to me.
+Over all of Egypt, I appointed kings, viceroys, governors, commandants, overseers and scribes.
 Offerings and fixed dues I established for Assur and the great gods for all time; my royal tribute and tax, yearly without ceasing, I imposed upon them.

 I had a stele made with my name inscribed thereon and on it I caused it to be written the glory and valor of Assur, my lord, my mighty deeds, how I went to and from the protection of Assur, my lord, and the might of my conquering hand.
 For the gaze of all my foes, to the end of days, I set it up.